William Cooper (priest): St Luke's Hostel and the Homes of St Barnabas

 In 1892, the newly married couple began the two projects that were to occupy the next eight years of their lives; the founding of St Luke's Hospital and the Homes of St Barnabas.
 Cooper became secretary of St Luke’s Council and by 1894 the St Luke's Hostel and Nursing Home was established.

 The idea of forming a community of retired Anglican clergy came to Cooper in 1890.
 While visiting on the south coast, he and a friend discovered dozens of retired priests, without any income, living in workhouses.
 He determined to do something, and set about the task of founding a new community, of which he was to become the first Warden.

 St Luke's Council however, felt they should concentrate on establishing the hostel before attempting to extend the scheme.
 Cooper resigned as secretary in 1895, secured an agreement to rent a house in Dormans Park, Surrey, and admitted the first resident in 1895.
 As the number of residents increased another house was rented and "The Homes of St Barnabas" were born.

 Cooper went on to raise funds for a permanent home for the community and purchased a nine-acre portion of land in Lingfield, Surrey.
 The site was partly chosen due to its mild climate and beautiful surroundings and partly because it is adjacent to Dormans railway station and so within easy reach of London.
 The foundation stone was laid in July 1900 and the West wing and administrative block were opened the following year.
 Over time the buildings continued to be developed with the addition of the East wing and an extension to the chapel.

 After establishing the Homes of St Barnabas, Cooper and Evelyn sailed to Australia where he served for four years.
 They then returned to England and he was appointed chaplain to the Lansdowne Hospital in Bath, where he remained for two years, before retiring to Worthing.

 In the spring of 1909, he fell seriously ill and was taken to St Luke's hostel, where he died on 13 April, aged 75 years.
 His remains were cremated at Golders Green.

-A. Tindal Hart notes in his memoir:
+A. Tindal Hart writes in his memoir:

-"Curiously enough, unlike other social reformers of this period, such as Dr Barnardo, his pioneering work in that field has gone largely unnoticed.
+unlike other social reformers of this period, such as Dr Barnardo, his pioneering work in that field has gone largely unnoticed.
 There was little mention of it in the public media of the day, and no worthy obituary notices were forthcoming.
 Certainly there has never been a biography.
-It is to be hoped that this Memoir may at least do something to remedy the omission".
+It is to be hoped that this Memoir may at least do something to remedy the omission.